auctors/free-lunch/README.md

 # Free Lunch
-**A curated list of free privacy-conscious Windows software, online services and resources.**

 This is a list of privacy-focused Windows software for normal users, most of which is open source software.
 This list includes the great built-in apps in Windows.